paumarro/Uplane-Challenge/README.md

 # Background Remover

-A full-stack web application to remove backgrounds from images, built as a challenge project.
+A full-stack web application to remove backgrounds from images, built as a challenge project in under 2 days.
 Users can upload images, have their backgrounds removed automatically, and download the processed results.

 ---